zSuperx/yacd.yazi/README.md

 In addition to marks `a-z`, the `'` mark is automatically set whenever a direct `cd` occurs.
 This is great for returning to where you last jumped to!

+_(Marks will be preserved after Yazi quits, and restored on next run)_

 ```toml
 # Example usage